Elizabeth Butler, Duchess of Ormond

-Elizabeth Butler, Duchess of Ormond and 2nd Baroness Dingwall (née Preston; 1615–1684) reunited the Ormond estate as her maternal grandfather, Black Tom, 10th Earl of Ormond had it, by marrying James Butler, later Duke of Ormond, her second cousin once removed (see Family tree).
+Elizabeth Butler, Duchess of Ormond and 2nd Baroness Dingwall (née Preston; 25 July 1615 – 21 July 1684) reunited the Ormond estate as her maternal grandfather, Black Tom, 10th Earl of Ormond had it, by marrying James Butler, later Duke of Ormond, her second cousin once removed.
 She had inherited her share of the Ormond estate through her mother, Elizabeth Preston, who was Black Tom's daughter and only surviving child.
 Her husband had inherited his share from his grandfather Walter Butler, 11th Earl of Ormond, Black Tom's successor in the earldom.
 Her share was the bigger one and included Kilkenny Castle.

 Birth and origins

-Elizabeth was born on 25 July 1615.
+Elizabeth Preston was born on 25 July 1615.
 She was the only child of Richard Preston and Elizabeth Butler.
-Her father had been a younger son of the Prestons of Whitehill, Scottish gentry of the Edinburgh area.
+Her father was a younger son of the Prestons of Whitehill, Scottish gentry of the Edinburgh area.
 He was a page at the Scottish court and became a favourite of James VI of Scotland, who made him a groom of his bedchamber and ennobled him by creating him Lord Dingwall in 1609.

 Elizabeth's mother was the only surviving child of Thomas Butler, 10th Earl of Ormond, called Black Tom.
 She had been married before to her first cousin Theobald Butler, 1st Viscount Butler of Tulleophelim, who had died childless in 1613.
 Her family was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.

 Elizabeth's parents were both Protestant.
 They had married in 1614, not long before her maternal grandfather's death on 22 November 1614.

 Black Tom's succession and inheritance

-Her parents' lives were overshadowed by the problems of Elizabeth's maternal grandfather's succession and inheritance.
+Elizabeth Preston's parents lives were overshadowed by the problems of Elizabeth's maternal grandfather's succession and inheritance.
 Black Tom, had settled most of his estate on his male heir, his nephew Walter, who succeeded him as Earl of Ormond in 1614, according to the normal rules of succession of his title.
 However, Black Tom was a Protestant, whereas his nephew Walter, called "of the rosary beads", was a devout Catholic.
 King James I considered this a setback for his Irish politics.
 He intervened to keep the Ormond lands in Protestant hands.
 He decided that most of the estate should go to Black Tom's only child, Elizabeth.
 The King furthermore ordained that this daughter should marry his favourite Richard Preston, 1st Lord Dingwall, a Scottish Protestant.
-Accordingly, Elizabeth's parents married in 1614 as said before.
+Accordingly, Elizabeth's parents married in 1614.